serain/serain.github.io/_posts/2019-01-09-kubelet-from-anonymous-to-cluster-admin.markdown

 on the authorization plugin and policy in use.
 ```

-Following the ["Accessing the Cluster"](https://kubernetes.io/docs/tasks/access-application-cluster/access-cluster/#accessing-the-api-from-a-pod) link reveals that tokens are mounted at the following path:
+Following the ["Accessing the Cluster"](https://kubernetes.io/docs/tasks/access-application-cluster/access-cluster/#accessing-the-api-from-a-pod) link shows that tokens are mounted at the following path:

 ```
 /var/run/secrets/kubernetes.io/serviceaccount/token